billthefarmer/blog/blog/content/post/2015-06-01-pan-fried-lambs-liver-bacon-and-chorizo.md

   - chorizo
   - onion
 ---
-Back in the mid 70&#8217;s, I had to do some work at Kingston upon Thames Power Station.
+Back in the mid 70&rsquo;s, I had to do some work at Kingston upon Thames Power Station.
 When I stopped for lunch, I found a little Greek restaurant opposite in a parade of shops and restaurants.
 That whole area, including the power station has since been redeveloped, and bears no resemblance.
 I had their lunch time offer of pan fried kidneys, probably with rice.

 When I got home, I mentioned this to she who did most of the cooking at that time and she came up with something which became her kidney special.
 It evolved into a completely different dish over time.

-I looked for some lamb&#8217;s kidneys in the co-op today, but ended up with liver instead.
+I looked for some lamb&rsquo;s kidneys in the co-op today, but ended up with liver instead.
 A tasty meal for two.

 ### Ingredients

-  * Approx 240g sliced lamb&#8217;s liver
+  * Approx 240g sliced lamb&rsquo;s liver
   * A couple of rashers of streaky or cooking bacon
   * Approx 50g of sliced chorizo
   * An onion, sliced